Phase transition on the fluctuation of the structure of random walk ranges: 6 Dimensions

+This corresponds to the energy dissipation of an electrical network on the graph $G$.
+We also introduce the space

+which serves as the natural domain of the energy form.
+The effective resistance between $A$ and $B$ is defined via the energy minimization

+This quantity represents the voltage difference required to send the current from $A$ to $B$, and therefore corresponds to the usual notion of effective resistance in an electrical network.
+For vertices $x,y\in V$, we write $R_{G}(x,y)$ to denote $R_{G}(\{x\},\{y\})$.

-Next, we will give the proof of Theorem \ref{m1+} for $d=6$.
+Now, we will give the proof of Theorem \ref{m1+} for $d=6$.
 We present only the necessary adjustments from the proof of Theorem \ref{m1}.
 This involves changing Parts 1 and 4, while keeping Parts 2 and 3.
-We also remark that the results of this section only depend on the tail behavior of the cross terms $E_n$ behaving like $\mathbb{P}(E_n \ge l) \asymp \frac{1}{l}$.
-In particular, the results are general enough to not require any estimate on the correlation between the cross terms.
-Thus, the methods of this section are of general interest and can potentially be applied to other heavy tailed statistics of the random walk range.
+As before, we mention that the particular value of this result is that it demonstrates that the right order of heavy tails is what ultimately leads to a phase transition in dimension 6, rather than detailed estimates of the covariance structure.

 We now define the function $f(n)$ as,

 \textit{Part 1: A CLT contribution}

 Define the value $n_{\delta}:= \exp\left[\frac{1}{2} \log n + (\sqrt{\log n})^{1-\delta} \right]$.
 Now,